TheInfiniteKind/moneydance_open/python_scripts/extract_reminders_csv/install-readme.txt

 The Extensions will only run on Moneydance version 2021 build 2012 onwards...
 The scripts don't have this requirement
-NOTE: You may need to download the MD preview version from: https://infinitekind.com/preview (If you have installed the extension, but nothing happens, then check your MD version)
+NOTE: You may need to download the MD preview version from: https://infinitekind.com/preview (If you have installed the extension, but nothing happens, then check your Moneydance version)

 Extensions have a file extension of *.mxt
 Scripts have a file extension of *.py